The Bennett Scholars Breakfast

 Become A Bennett Scholars Program Sponsor

 Pioneer, $120,000* • Partner, $40,000# • Principal, $20,000 • Founder, $10,000 • Leadership, $5,000

 Entrepreneur, $2,500 • Associate, $1,000 • Analyst, $500 • Supporter, up to $200

 *Supports a scholar for her full three years # Supports a scholar for one year

 The Bennett Scholars Program

 GMS is committed to offering substantial financial assistance and comprehensive support to motivated girls who show academic promise and whose families cannot afford the cost of tuition.
 The Bennett Scholars Program provides girls from under-resourced schools the opportunity for an academically challenging education in a supportive environment.
-The Annual Scholarshp Breakfast is our largest event supporting this critical program.
+Learn more about the Bennett Scholars Program and how you can support these extraordinary girls.

-Recent keynote speakers at the Annual Scholarship Breakfast include Cecile Richards, president of Planned Parenthood from 2006-2018; Anne-Marie Slaughter, CEO and president of New America and author; Julie Lythcott-Haims, New York Times best-selling author; Condoleezza Rice, Stanford professor and former Secretary of State; Sheryl Sandberg, COO of Facebook and author; Kamala Harris, California Attorney General; Diane Greene, CEO of VMware; and Carol Dweck, Stanford professor and author.
+Recent keynote speakers at the Bennett Scholars Breakfast include US Senator Barbara Boxer, Persis S. Drell, provost at Stanford University and professor of engineering, materials science, and physics; Cecile Richards, president of Planned Parenthood from 2006-2018; Anne-Marie Slaughter, CEO and president of New America and author; Julie Lythcott-Haims, New York Times best-selling author; Condoleezza Rice, Stanford professor and former Secretary of State; Sheryl Sandberg, COO of Facebook and author; Kamala Harris, Vice President of the United States; Diane Greene, CEO of VMware; and Carol Dweck, Stanford professor and author.